xaliphostes/signal-slot-js/README.md

-# Signal-Slot library à la Qt
+# Signal-Slot library "à la" Qt

 [Signal/Slot pattern](https://en.wikipedia.org/wiki/Signals_and_slots) implemented in TypeScript.

-No dependency, small and efficient library.
-We try to follow the [Qt](https://doc.qt.io/qt-5/signalsandslots.html) syntax for the connection, i.e., `connect(emitter, signal, receiver, slot)`.
+No dependency, small (only **4ko** in mignified mode) and efficient library.

-Only 4Ko for the mignified library.
+We try to follow the [Qt](https://doc.qt.io/qt-5/signalsandslots.html) syntax for the connection, i.e., `connect(sender, signal, receiver, slot)`.

 Slot can be any method from a class, a setter, an arrow function or any function with any number of arguments.